PrajwalaY26/Mini-Projects/README.md

-# Welcome to the Main Branch of the Projects Repository
+# Welcome to the Projects Repository

-This is the main branch of the repository, housing a collection of various projects.
+This is the repository housing a collection of various projects.

 ## Repository Contents

-This repository contains a diverse set of projects, each with its unique set of challenges and solutions.
+All the codes for the projects are maintained in the `master` branch of this repository.
+Each project in this repository is unique, presenting its own set of challenges and solutions.
 It includes all the necessary code, resources, and documentation.

 ## Getting Started

-To begin, clone this repository to your local machine.
+To begin, clone this repository to your local machine and checkout to the `master` branch.
 Navigate to the project of interest.
 Each project has its own README file with instructions on how to install dependencies and run the project.

 ## Contribution Guidelines